How are childcare costs to be taken into account for tax purposes?

 The expenses to be recognized reduce your income in your income tax assessment.

-If requirements are only met for part of the calendar year, only 2/3 of the expenses incurred in that part of the calendar year are eligible, up to a maximum of 4,000 euros.
+If the requirements are only met for part of the calendar year, only 80% (or 2/3) of the costs incurred in this part of the calendar year are eligible, up to a maximum of EUR 4,800 (or EUR 4,000).

 Example:

 The child turns 14 in July of the calendar year.
-In this case, the responsible office will only recognize the costs incurred from January to July.
+In this case, the responsible authority will only recognize the costs incurred from January to July.

-If you as parents do not share a household, the maximum amount is due to the parent to whose household the child belongs.
-The other parent is not entitled to childcare allowance because the child does not belong to his or her household.
+If you as parents do not share a household, the parent whose household the child belongs to is entitled to the maximum amount.
+The other parent is not entitled to childcare costs because the child does not belong to their household.

-If the child belongs to the household of both parents, the maximum amount is divided in half, i.e. each parent is entitled to a maximum amount of 2,000 euros, unless they agree to apply for a different division of the maximum amount.
+If the child belongs to the household of both parents, the maximum amount is divided in half, i.e. each parent is entitled to a maximum amount of EUR 2,400 (or EUR 2,000), unless they both apply for a different division of the maximum amount.

 Note